 Jaipur is one of the most popular cities among the travelers and tourists in India which is not surprising as it is a part of the golden triangle consisting of Delhi, Agra, and Jaipur.
-The palaces, forts, heritage havelis, bazaars, and shopping is a big lure for travelers to visit Jaipur.
+The palaces, forts, heritage Havelis, bazaars, and shopping is a big lure for travelers to visit Jaipur.
 Given the number of tourist attractions in Jaipur, it is difficult to squeeze them all in one day.
 With the number of destination weddings, business conferences and conclaves happening in Jaipur, a large number of people visit the pink city on a tight schedule leaving little time for the sightseeing.
 Visiting Jaipur and not being able to explore tourist attraction is a letdown.
-With a plethora of choices, people often get confused on places to visit in Jaipur in one day.
-Here is a short Jaipur guide to help you with the must-visit places in Jaipur in one day.
+With a plethora of choices, people often get confused about places to visit in Jaipur in one day.
+This Jaipur travel blog will help you with the must-visit places in Jaipur in one day.